 Snowboard boots are made softer, which makes them easy and comfortable to walk in.
 And lastly, when snowboarding, all you need to carry is your snowboard.
 Snowboard jackets are normally slightly longer than ski jackets and snowboard pants tend to be baggier than ski pants, leading to more comfort and extra protection to the rear when falling or resting up while attached to your board.
 However, there is no reason why you can’t wear a snowboard jacket skiiing and vice-versa.
 Styles change yearly, making both versions in some cases indentical.

-Off-piste simply means skiing or snowboarding on untouched snow.
-The snowboarding and skiing techniques are slightly different when off-piste than on-piste.
+Off-piste simply means riding on untouched snow.
+The techniques are slightly different when off-piste than on-piste.
 Regardless of whether you are snowboarding or skiing, enjoying off-piste sports can be dangerous.

 Given the basic nature of snowboarding techniques, you can go off-piste as an intermediate snowboarder.
 But even then, you need to be super confident with your skills.